 Getting started considerations

-Test mode lets you send non-binding signature requests during development, which keeps your costs at zero while building.
-However, production signature requests require a paid API plan, so factor that into your timeline.
+Test mode lets you send non-binding signature requests during development.
+Production signature requests require a paid API plan.

 5. Conga

-Best for: Organizations already on Salesforce that need document generation and e-signature tightly coupled with CRM data.
+Best for: Companies already on Salesforce that need document generation and e-signature tightly coupled with CRM data.

-Conga bundles document generation (Conga Composer) and e-signature (Conga Sign) into a broader agreement execution platform.
+Conga integrates natively with Salesforce to generate documents from CRM data (Conga Composer) and collect signatures (Conga Sign) without leaving the Salesforce environment.
 If your document workflows start and end inside Salesforce, Conga's native integration reduces the mapping and middleware you'd otherwise build.

 Pricing snapshot